kredati/cin3008w19/first_draft.md

+# Screens in the 70s
+#### CIN3008H1-S19

+## Logistical information
+* Instructor: **Scott Richmond**, Assistant Professor of Cinema & Digital Media
+* Email: s.richmond@utoronto.ca
+* Course meetings: Mondays, 3–7pm. _NB: Some days (i.e., when there are no screenings or other activities planed, we will meet until 6pm.
+Other days (i.e., when there are feature screenings) we will meet right until 7pm.
+Some days we will go somewhere in between.
+We will negotiate this together._
+* Scott's office: Innis College Room 230E.
+* Scott's office hours: Tuesdays, noon–2pm; Wednesdays, 3:30–5:30pm.
+Please sign up for office hours slots at https://calendly.com/s-richmond/officehours.
+Note that appointments must be scheduled at least 24 hours in advance.
+If you cannot make these times, if the times are full, or you have an urgent (time-sensitive) matter to discuss, email Scott and he'll work out an appointment for you.

+## Course information
+### Description

 ## Unit 1: Cinema and/as Cybernetics
 ### Week 1, January 7: Introductions: Post-cybernetics
 * N. Kahterine Hayles, "Cybernetics," from Hansen & Mitchell, eds., _Critical Terms for Media Studies_